wp-plugins/kt-photogallery/readme.txt

 Initial alpha release.

 == Upgrade Notice ==

+= 1.2.1 =
+- Fixes some styling errors and adds a nice spinner to the album dialog

 = 1.2 =
 - Fixes a security issue and a nasty JavaScript bug